-- Register for and plan to complete all remaining degree requirements over the summer term.
+- 1. Register for and plan to complete all remaining degree requirements over the summer term.
 Students must be within 16 credits of the completion of their degree in order to participate in Commencement.
-Students must register for their remaining degree requirements by the deadline listed on the Commencement Walker Form. - 2.
+Students must register for their remaining degree requirements by April 15th. - 2.
 Be academically eligible, based on current cumulative grade point average, and eligible in all other respects for graduation. - 3.
 Complete an Application for Degree via the Student Hub. - 4.
-Complete a Commencement Walker Form with a staff member of the Department of Student Advising & Success and return it by the deadline listed on the form. - 5.
-Complete the Graduation Clearance Process (GCP).
-Students will not have access to the GCP until a completed Commencement Walker Form is received by the Registrar's Office.
-The GCP link will open approximately two weeks before Commencement and is found on the Student Hub.
-Please visit the Commencement webpage for more information about the GCP. - 6.
+Ensure that your Expected Completion date listed on your academic profile is August.
+If it is not listed as August, please inform your Student Success Advisor by April 15th.
+Any student who joins the August conferral list after this date will not have their name read in the ceremony or be included in the Commencement program. - 5.
+Complete the Commencement Clearance Process (CCP).
+You will not have access to the CCP until you have discussed your intent to be an August graduate with your Student Success Advisor.
+The CCP link will open approximately two weeks before Commencement and is found on the Student Hub.
+Please visit the Commencement webpage for more information about the CCP. - 6.
 Update or verify their current mailing address on file in Workday.
 Please do not enter a Babson College address.